Key Takeaways

-How to Adapt to Multifocal Contact Lenses
+Adjusting to Your Multifocal Lenses

 Multifocal contact lenses can be an excellent approach to treating several common visual problems like presbyopia.
 However, like traditional glasses or contact lenses, it can take some time to get used to them.

 Your optometrist might suggest using multifocal contact lenses more frequently as you adapt to them.
 Given their multiple prescriptions per lens, adjusting to different vision zones might take time.
+Make sure your prescription is correct, use good lighting, and focus through the proper zones for the best results.

 What Are Multifocal Contact Lenses?